mmakaay/esphome-xiaomi_bslamp2/doc/FLASHING.md

   power supply.
 After booting, the wire can be removed.
 This is very fiddly way of doing it, but I did it a few times and it can be done.

+- You could opt for temporarily soldering a lead between GND and GPIO0 on the board, making GPIO0 pulled to ground permanently.
+It is a bit less flexible than some other options, but if you only need to do the initial backup and firmware flash of the device, then this can bee all that you need.
+Remove the lead after flashing is done, otherwise the device won't boot in normal mode.

 ## Download and install esptool

 See: https://github.com/espressif/esptool/blob/master/README.md#installation--dependencies

 ## Make a backup of the current firmware

+Here's an example on how to backup the original firmware from Linux.
+First, unplug your device's power supply, then start the esptool read_flash command:

 ```
 python esptool.py -p /dev/ttyUSB0 read_flash 0x0 0x400000 original-yeelight-firmware.bin